mohanhasti/Physical-Attacks-Counter-Measures/README.md

 # Physical-Attacks-Counter-Measures
 Explores hardware-level security beyond software, covering non-invasive, semi-invasive, and invasive attacks, countermeasures, and hardware primitives like PUFs.
 Includes RF security challenges and applies high-performance programming with vectorization and parallelism for optimized implementations.

+Project Description:
+This project explores physical and hardware-level security beyond the software stack, focusing on the three major types of hardware attacks: non-invasive, semi-invasive, and fully-invasive.
+It also covers corresponding countermeasures and introduces hardware security primitives such as Physical Unclonable Functions (PUFs).
+Additionally, it touches on physical security challenges in the RF spectrum.
+The work integrates both computer science and electrical engineering principles, enhancing cross-disciplinary understanding.
+It also involves high-performance programming techniques, including code vectorization and parallelism, to optimize project implementations.